Create authentication tokens

 If you want an authentication token to expire, you must set an expiry date and time for it.
 You can set an absolute time, such as "Friday, February 1, 2019 at 10:30", or you can set a relative time, which is a certain period of time from the current time, for example, three days from now, a week from now, or two months from now.
 Expiration times can never be in the past.

-If you do not set an expiration time, then the Splunk platform uses the default global expiration time, which is "never".
+If you do not set an expiration time, then the Splunk platform uses the default global expiration time, which is 30 days from when you issued it ("+30d").
 You can change this default.
 See Set a default relative token expiration time using configuration files.

 If you do not want the token to be valid immediately, you can set a "Not Before" time for it.
 This means that even though you create the token now, it cannot be used until the Not Before time has passed.
 For example, if today is Friday, January 25, 2019, and you do not want the token to be used until the following Friday, you can set an absolute time of Friday, February 1, 2019 at 00:00, or a relative time of